anndeviant/analisis-data_airquality/README.md

 If you run in your pc, you should change the directory of read.csv(data)

+The zip file that I sent in the Dicoding project submission is code that can be run on a local computer.

 # Dataset
 Find the Air Quality Dataset in [Air Quality Dataset](https://github.com/marceloreis/HTI/tree/master)